mindsmiths/docs/docs/integrations/web.md

 Let's take a look at how you can add new custom components to your screens.
 Let's say you wanted to add a component for uploading a document to your screen.
 The steps are as follows:
-1. Create the components directory in `services/armory/src/components` [TODO include by default?]
+1. Create the components directory in `services/armory/src/components`
 2. Add the component in vue, for example create the file:
 ```vue title="services/armory/src/components/FileUpload.vue"
 <template>